-Proposals must be received by Friday, November 6, 2015 at 5 pm.
+Proposals must be received by Friday, November 3, 2017, at 5 pm.

-Proposals should consist of a single PDF or Word file containing the following: presenter's name, email address, and institutional affiliation (if relevant) title of presentation format of presentation (Please consult the descriptions below.) brief biographical information of presenter(s) or one-page CV abstract of no more than 200 words proposal of less than 800 words brief bibliography or list of sources (as relevant) anticipated AV needs and any other logistical or technical requirements
+Proposals should consist of a single PDF or Word file containing the following: presenter's name, email address, and institutional affiliation (if relevant) title of presentation format of presentation (Please consult our glossary on the final page of this document for definitions of different types of presentations.
+If you are proposing something other than an individual paper to be combined with others to form a complete panel, please indicate the preferred duration of your session.
+We will plan for 15-20 minutes for each presentation on a panel.) brief biographical information of presenter(s) or one-page CV (Please do not send a full CV.) abstract of no more than 200 words proposal of less than 800 words brief bibliography or list of sources (as relevant) anticipated AV needs and any other logistical or technical requirements